Sooranad Kunjan Pillai: Biography

-Kunjan Pillai was born on 26 November 1911 in Sooranad, near Sasthamkotta in the present day Kollam district of the south Indian state of Kerala to Nair parents Payikkattu Neelakanta Pillai and Karthiyani Amma.
+Kunjan Pillai was born on 26 November 1911 in Sooranad, near Sasthamkotta in the present day Kollam district of the south Indian state of Kerala to Nair parents Karthiyani Amma and P. Neelakanta Pillai of Payikkattu family.
 After initial studies under his father, he did his formal education at a local elementary school, Thevalakkara Primary School and Chavara High School where he studied under noted teacher, Azhakathu Padmanabha Kurup, and passed the 10th standard examination in 1927.
 Subsequently, he joined the University College, Thiruvananthapuram for his under-graduate studies with English as the optional subject and Sanskrit as subsidiary and graduated in 1933 and earned a master's degree in English in 1933.
 Continuing his education, he secured two more master's degrees, in Sanskrit in 1934 and in Malayalam in 1935.

 Pillai started his professional career as an English teacher in St. Joseph School, Thiruvananthapuram and retired from government service in 1971 as the Chief Editor of Malayalam Lexicon, University of Kerala, a position he held from 1953.
 In between, he served in various positions such as the Secretary of Text Book Committee, as an assistant to Sadasya Tilakam T. K. Velu Pillai in the preparation of Travancore State Manual, as the assistant secretary of education to the Government of Kerala, as the honorary director of the Kerala University Manuscripts Library, as a member of Indian Historical Records Commission and University of Kerala Faculty of Oriental Studies, as the editor of Kerala Archives News Letter Board, as the chief advisor of Navasahithi Biographical Encyclopedia, as a member of the Phd Evaluation Board of University of Kerala, as the president of Sahithya Parishad, as an executive council member of the Kendra Sahitya Akademi, Kerala Sahitya Akademi and History Association, as the president of Kanfed, as the editor of the Journal of Indian History and as a member of the first Jnanpith Award Committee.
 He also presided over the fourth Annual Conference of Dravidian Linguists held in Chennai in 1974.

 Kunjan Pillai was married to C. Bhagavathi Amma (of the Panniyarathala family in Jagathy, d.
 2007), the marriage taking place in 1935.
 He died on 8 March 1995, at the age of 83, survived by his wife, three daughters and a son, the eminent neurologist Dr. K. Rajasekharan Nair.